OctopusDeploy/blog/blog/2022-q2/managing-aws-shadow-it/index.md

 Identifying shadow IT resources in your AWS account is the first step to establishing infrastructure that can be effectively managed by your DevOps teams.
 Then, by establishing a consistent tagging scheme, you're able to document who is responsible for what, the purpose of resources, and which external processes created them.

-In this post, you saw a number of scripts for finding noncompliant resources, and tips on how to add missing tags or import resources into CloudFormation stacks.
+In this post, you saw a number of scripts for finding non-compliant resources, and tips on how to add missing tags or import resources into CloudFormation stacks.
 These simple steps can make a huge difference as your infrastructure grows in size and complexity.

 !include <q2-2022-newsletter-cta>